 The project proposes a mixed-use community village that would be consistent with General Plan policies and implements the City of Villages strategy.
-The project would integrate land uses on a single site and introduce building forms that are characteristic of a village that would be unique and distinctive to Carmel Valley.
-The project site is located at a highly visible and prominent location within Carmel Valley and despite incorporation of project design features to minimize apparent height, bulk, and scale of proposed buildings, the bulk and scale of the proposed buildings would be greater than and different from existing surrounding development, resulting in a significant community character impacts to below a level of significance.
-Therefore, community character impacts resulting from the proposed project would remain significant and unmitigable.
+The project would integrate land uses on a single site, and introduce building forms that are characteristic of a village that would be unique and distinctive to Carmel Valley.
+The project site is located at a highly visible and prominent location within Carmel Valley, and despite incorporation of project design features to minimize apparent height, bulk, and scale of proposed buildings, the bulk and scale of the proposed buildings would be greater than and different from existing surrounding development, resulting in a significant neighborhood character impact.
+There is no feasible mitigation to reduce community character impacts to below a level of significance.
+Therefore, neighborhood character impacts resulting from the proposed project would remain significant and unmitigable.